pranalipawar0097/Sales_Funnel_Analysis/README.md

 ## Methodology
 1. Loaded multiple datasets representing funnel stages
-2. Assigned a funnel stage label to each dataset
+2. Assigned a funnel stage lable to each dataset
 3. Selected only relevant columns (`user_id`, `stage`)
 4. Combined all stages into a single dataframe
 5. Counted unique users at each funnel stage